openedx/frontend-lib-content-components/docs/decisions/0006-reducing-complexity.md

 ## Motivation

-High complexity is in general a concerning problem: It can lead to untested legacy code, a high amount of bugs, bad maintainability, slow development, and so on.
-These decisions are concrete changes we want to make to reduce complexity in this project.
+High complexity is in general a concerning problem: It can lead to untested legacy code, a high amount of bugs, bad maintainability, slow development, and resistance to change.

+We are developing this project now, and complexity needs to be tackled from the start, before it grows too much.
+The alternative is to ending with a project that is extremely hard to understand and work on.

+These decisions are concrete changes we want to make to reduce complexity in this project

 ## Decisions